Multi-step phase transition and gravitational wave from general $\mathbb{Z}_2$ scalar extensions: General form of -plet scalar model

 and $\lfloor n \rfloor$ means the rounding down of $n$.
 The explicit symmetrization of indices is important to calculate Feynman diagrams correctly.
 Also, note that the terms proportional to $a_1$ do not exist when $I_2 = 0$.

 When the isospin and hypercharge of $\Phi_2$ take some special values, there will be additional gauge-invariant terms.
 For complex $\Phi_2$ with even $2I_2$ and $Y_2 = 0$, one can add these terms:

-However, as the complex $\Phi_2$ is in a real representation under this case, it can be divided into two real components with different CP properties.
+However, as the complex $\Phi_2$ is in a real representation under this case, it can be divided into two real components with different $CP$ properties.
 For odd $2I_2$ with $Y_2 = 0$ and $\pm 1/2$,

 The discussion above on the general potential is valid under the case that the new scalar $\Phi_2$ is complex.
 The potential for a real one will be a bit simpler due to the flavor symmetry.
-Only the $a_0$- and $b_m$- with $m$ up to $\lfloor I_2 / 2 \rfloor$ terms in Eq.~\eqref{eq:intpot} are non-redundant.
+Only the $a_0$- and $b_m$- with $m$ up to $\lfloor I_2 / 2 \rfloor$ terms in Eq.~\eqref{eq:intpot} are nonredundant.
 Also, there should be a $1/2$ factor before $\mu_2^2$ in Eq.~\eqref{eq:masspot}.

-\section{The One-loop Effective Potential}
+It should be noted that high order $SU(2)_L$ multiplets receive theoretical constraints such as perturbative unitarity.
+The partial-wave expansion of the scattering ampltiudes between $SU(2)_L$ multiplets and gauge bosons leads to $I_2 \leq 7/2$ for complex scalars and $I_2 \leq 4$ for real scalars \cite{Hally:2012pu}.
+In the following, we will see that the criterion for a strong first-order phase transition (SFOPT) also puts an upper bound for representations with $I_2 \lesssim 4$.

+\section{The one-loop effective potential}

 To analyze the behavior of the effective potential as the temperature varieties, one needs to evaluate the effective potential at least up to the one-loop level.
-In our work, it is assumed that only the charge-neutral components of scalars generate VEVs, so we only consider the effective potential of these components. $h$ and $s_{-Y_2}$ are the CP-even neutral components of $\Phi_1$ and $\Phi_2$ respectively, and we here define classical scalar fields as $h_1$ and $h_2$ for $h$ and $s_{-Y_2}$ fields, respectively.
+In our work, it is assumed that only the charge-neutral components of scalars generate VEVs, so we only consider the effective potential of these components.
+The $CP$-even neutral components of $\Phi_1$ and $\Phi_2$ are $h$ and $\operatorname{Re} \Phi_2^{\mathcal{I} = -Y_2}$ respectively, and we here define the corresponding classical background fields as $h_1$ and $h_2$.
 The effective potential with the finite temperature effects is given as